magnussolution/magnusbilling7/wiki/en/modules/did/did.rst

 Callerid name
 -------------

-| Use this field to set a Callerid name, or leave blank to use the received callerid from the DID provider.
+| Use this field to set a CallerID name or leave it blank to use the received CallerID from the DID provider.